Learn About The Law

 (4) The term “last resort” includes any of the following:

 a.
-Circumstances in which there is no other suitable person related to the individual willing or able to serve as surrogate decision maker guardian, representative payee, or VA fiduciary.
+Circumstances in which there is no other suitable person willing or able to serve as an agent under a durable power of attorney, an agent under a power of attorney for health care, a default surrogate decision maker, guardian, representative payee, or VA fiduciary.

 b.
-Circumstances in which a person willing or able to serve, or already serving, as a validly appointed agent of a durable power of attorney, a surrogate decision maker, representative payee, VA fiduciary, or a guardian, is available but sufficient cause has been found by the court that the individual available or so acting is not suitable to serve and that the appointment of the Public Guardian is in the best interest of the person who is incapacitated.
+Circumstances in which a person willing or able to serve, or already serving, as a validly appointed agent under a durable power of attorney, an agent appointed under a power of attorney for health care, a default surrogate decision maker, representative payee, VA fiduciary, or a guardian, is available but sufficient cause has been found by the court that the individual available or so acting is not suitable to serve and that the appointment of the Public Guardian is in the best interest of the person who is incapacitated.

 c.
 Exceptional circumstances have been found by the court to establish that appointment of the Public Guardian is in the best interest of the person who is incapacitated.